 \subsubsection{Message Types}

 In the decision tree, different message types follow distinct paths.
 For example, if a user requests an email translation, an error is unlikely due to conflicting information in the response.

 Since the type of message impacts the nature of the response, it is essential to identify the various message types.
 This way, we can examine how truthfulness can be assessed for each type.
-As far as we are aware, there is no existing classification of user message types, except those related to financial inquiries \cite{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et}.
+As far as we are aware, there is no existing classification of user message types, except those related to financial inquiries \citep{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et} or chatbots for general use \citep{shah2024usinglargelanguagemodels, ji2023mitigatinghallucinationlargelanguage}.
 In this study, the authors utilize message type to tailor an LLM prompt to the financial objective of the question.
 They opted to generate question labels with particular intentions.
-On the other hand, our taxonomy is crafted to be more general, not delving into the precise nature of financial questions but rather focusing on the type of information sought.
-This enables us to be adaptable to previously unseen questions.
+On the other hand, our taxonomy is crafted to be more general for support bots in any field of business, not delving into the precise nature of financial questions but rather focusing on the type of information sought.
+This enables us to be adaptable to numerous companies and to previously unseen or unexpected questions.